ppy/osu-wiki/wiki/Contests/o!tFAC/3/en.md

 ## Notes

-[^prizes-ranked]: ::{ flag=TN }:: [Hivie](https://osu.ppy.sh/users/14102976) and another Beatmap Nominator will check and nominate the entry if the mappers choose to, and **if they get the necessary difficulties to form a rankable spread when needed.**
+[^prizes-ranked]: ::{ flag=TN }:: [Hivie](https://osu.ppy.sh/users/14102976) and another Beatmap Nominator will check and nominate the entry if the mappers choose to, and **if they get the necessary difficulties to form a rankable spread when needed**.